 What to look for

 Look for kūmara that are firm with smooth and unbroken skin.
 Date stamped product packaging gives a reliable measure of freshness.
 Buy regularly, no more than a week’s supply.

 Braise, bake, boil, char grill, microwave, roast, steam, stew, stir fry, stuff.

 Ways to eat

-Kumara is a very versatile vegetable; it can be mashed, barbecued, used in soups, stir fries, pies, quiches, braises or stews; cooked as chips or wedges or baked whole; thin kumara slices will puff up into crisps.
-To use kumara in salads, cook first until soft, and cool.
-Kumara goes well with all meats and also complements fruits such as banana, pineapple, apricot and apple.
+Kūmara is a very versatile vegetable; it can be mashed, barbecued, used in soups, stir fries, pies, quiches, braises or stews; cooked as chips or wedges or baked whole; thin kūmara slices will puff up into crisps.
+To use kūmara in salads, first cook until soft, and then cool.
+Kūmara goes well with all meats and also complements fruits such as banana, pineapple, apricot and apple.

 How to prepare

 Peel, wash and portion.
 However, it is not always necessary to peel kūmaras; if leaving skin on, scrub skin well and remove blemishes.